TIGER-AI-Lab/VideoScore/benchmark/README.md

 cd benchmark
 ```

-to evaluate model on certain benchmark
+To evaluate model on certain benchmark
-...
+//

+To be filled

+//

 After obtaining model output for each video in test set, you can run the following scripts to get SPCC or pairwise accuracy: